Skip to main content

 Voice and SMS share memory

 This is one of the most useful properties of Nixflex: a customer who called you yesterday can text you today, and the agent remembers them.
-The engine looks up the last 2 voice calls from the customer’s number and includes the call summaries plus usage instructions for Claude — the same way it does on inbound voice.
+The engine looks up the most recent voice call from the customer’s number and includes the call summaries plus usage instructions for the agent — the same way it does on inbound voice.
 Across channels, your AI feels continuous.
 Example exchange after a prior call:

 Customer texts: “Hey, did I book yet?”
 Agent replies: “Yes — table for 4 on Friday at 7pm.
 Want me to change the time?”